652nd Guards Bryansko-Berlinskiy Red Banner Missile Regiment

 The first battalion stood down in 1967 (four R-5M pads), and converted to the R-12 missile instead (missiles came from the 132nd Missile Regiment) - alert duty from 1967.

-An additional four R-12 (SS-4) pads were constructed at the Kremovo launch site, making it an unsual eight R-12 pads at one site.
+An additional four R-12 (SS-4) pads were constructed at the Kremovo launch site in late 1967, making it an unsual eight R-12 pads at one site.
 The additional pads were probably manned by a new 3rd battalion, co-located with the first battalion (once again, the missiles came from the 132nd Missile Regiment).

 All three battalions stood down in 1970 (twelve R-12 pads), and the regiment was disbanded.